bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 ## Using a Different Relative Root

-By default Green Light is deployed to the `/b` sub directory.
-If you are running Green Light on a BigBlueButton server you must deploy Green Light to a sub directory to avoid conflicts.
+By default Greenlight is deployed to the `/b` sub directory.
+If you are running Greenlight on a BigBlueButton server you must deploy Greenlight to a sub directory to avoid conflicts.

 If you with to use a relative root other than `/b`, you can do the following:

 1. Change the `RELATIVE_ROOT_URL` environment variable.
 1. Update the `/etc/bigbluebutton/nginx/greenlight.nginx` file to reflect the new relative root.
-1. Restart Nginx and the Green Light server.
+1. Restart Nginx and the Greenlight server.

-If you are **not** deploying Green Light on a BigBlueButton server and want the application to run at root, simply set the `RELATIVE_ROOT_URL` to be blank.
+If you are **not** deploying Greenlight on a BigBlueButton server and want the application to run at root, simply set the `RELATIVE_ROOT_URL` to be blank.

 ## Setting a Custom Branding Image